-Let The Adventure Begin!
 Rubina Dilaik & Abhinav Shukla's Ring Ceremony Picture Screams LOVE

 Television's adorable couple, Rubina Dilaik and Abhinav Shukla are all set to tie the knot today (June 21, 2018).
 The wedding will be held in Shimla.
 The stage is all set and the pre-wedding rituals have already begun.

 On Tuesday (June 19) night, mehendi ceremony was held and yesterday haldi and ring ceremonies were held.
-Since it is a close-knit affair, not much pictures were leaked.
+Since it is a close-knit affair, not many pictures were leaked.
 We still managed to find a few pictures that are doing the rounds on social media.

 Rubina-Abhinav Ring Ceremony Venue